metinxsezdin/Streamarr/README.md

 </div>

-Streamarr harvests stream URLs from popular Turkish streaming sites, exposes them through a resolver API, and integrates with Jellyfin via STRM libraries and a native plugin.
+Streamarr harvests stream URLs from popular Turkish streaming sites, exposes them through a resolver API, integrates with Jellyfin via STRM libraries and a native plugin, and provides a mobile media player app for direct streaming.

 ---